-- According to recent physical activity guidelines, you can attain substantial health benefits by engaging in physical activity for 150 minutes (about 2 and a half hours) a week.
+- According to recent physical activity guidelines, you can attain substantial health benefits by engaging in physical activity for 150 minutes a week.

 - Long-term stress and anxiety may increase the risk of developing heart disease, diabetes, cancer, and inflammatory conditions.

-- Studies have shown that yoga reduces the levels of a stress hormone called cortisol (downregulation of hypothalamic-pituitary-adrenal axis) in your body; hence, can ease stress and anxiety.
+- Studies have shown that yoga reduces stress hormone levels called cortisol (downregulation of hypothalamic-pituitary-adrenal axis) in your body; hence, it can ease stress and anxiety.

 - Yoga also has a beneficial effect on depression.
 It acts as an antidepressant.6